roabhi/react-github-finder/README.md

 # Github-Finder

-This project makes use of the Github API to Fetch data from github profiles based on an user's search query
+This project makes use of the Github API to Fetch data from github profiles based on an user's search query.

 ### Available Scripts